Jean Segura Player Props: Marlins vs. Cardinals

-On Wednesday, Jean Segura (.325 on-base percentage in past 10 games, 52 points above season-long percentage) and the Miami Marlins face the St. Louis Cardinals, whose starting pitcher will be Matthew Liberatore.
-First pitch is at 6:40 PM ET.
+The Miami Marlins, including Jean Segura (.341 on-base percentage in past 10 games, 69 points above season-long percentage), take on starter Jack Flaherty and the St. Louis Cardinals at LoanDepot park, Thursday at 6:40 PM ET.

-In his most recent game, he had two hits (going 2-for-3) against the Cardinals.
+He had a hitless performance in his last game (0-for-3 with an RBI) against the Cardinals.

 Jean Segura Game Info & Props vs. the Cardinals